SIZE GUIDE

 HOW CAN YOU MEASURE YOUR FOOT?

-We have created a visual guide so you can choose your size.
-To do so, simply follow the steps below.
+We've created a visual guide to help you choose your size.
+To do so, just follow these steps.

 -